Stoycho Mladenov

-Stoycho Dimitrov Mladenov (Стойчо Димитpoв Младенов; born 12 April 1957 in Ploski, Blagoevgrad Province) is a Bulgarian former football player and manager.
+Stoycho Dimitrov Mladenov (Стойчо Димитpoв Младенов; born 12 April 1957) is a Bulgarian former football player and manager.
+He has 212 matches and 107 goals for CSKA.
+With the club he won the national title 6 times, 4 as a player and 2 as a coach.

 Career

 Mladenov started from small teams like Dimitrovgrad and gradually moved to bigger teams like CSKA Sofia.
 From there he went all around the world, however his best moments of winning were in Portugal and also with his National Team.
 His best years were spent as a striker for CSKA Sofia.
 He also served the club as a manager and head coach.
 Mladenov's nickname is "Liverpool's Executioner" in honor of his winning goals against the European champion Liverpool F.C. in UEFA European Champions Cup 1/4 finals in season 81/82.
 Mladenov's finest game as a player was on 17 March 1982, when he scored both of CSKA's goals as they beat Liverpool 2–0 in Sofia to knock the English giants out of the European Cup quarter-finals.
 He was honoured as Bulgarian Footballer of the Year in 1983.
 He played also in Portugal in several clubs like V.Setúbal, GD Estoril-Praia, Olhanense, but was in C.F.
 Os Belenenses where he achieved one third place in Portuguese football league and won a Portuguese Cup beating Benfica in the final, after winning in the prior stages teams like FC Porto and Sporting CP.
 He was also responsible for the victory that Belenenses had over Barcelona in the UEFA Cup of 1988, when he stole the ball from Barcelona's defender Schuster and made a perfect assist for Mapuata's goal.
 Nowadays he trains the most successful Bulgarian team CSKA Sofia.
 Financial problems at his favourite club CSKA Sofia pushed him away after a series of compromises he had done during his time there.
 He was recently fired as manager of Al-Ettifaq FC after the team failed to win in 4 consecutive games.
 His son Alexandar Mladenov is a professional footballer.
 In 2000, he was officially appointed by the Bulgarian Football Union as head coach of Bulgaria.
 The team eventually finished in third place and was unable to qualify for 2002 FIFA World Cup.
 He was resigned from national team in 2002.
 In his initial stint at CSKA Sofia (between 2002 and 2003), Mladenov led the team to its first A PFG title in 6 years.
 In March 2012, he replaced Dimitar Penev as head coach of CSKA Sofia and led the team to a second-place finish during the 2011/2012 A PFG season.